JasxnNg/6.7960-final/README.md

-# Layered Unlearning with LoRA
+# Exploring Modifications of Layered Unlearning on LLMs
 By [Jason Ng](https://jasxnng.github.io/) & [Raymond Luo](https://rl551.github.io/)

 This repository contains the code for our final project for 6.7960.